yktoo/yktoo.com/content/blog/posts/0255/index.en.md

 3. Disable screensaver, screen lock, disk suspend etc.

-4. Compile the program *on the system you've booted* (because its libraries can differ from the host OS):
+4. Compile the program *on the system you've booted* (because its libraries can differ from the host OS):\
-<pre>gcc rewrite-inplace.c -o rewrite-inplace</pre>
+`gcc rewrite-inplace.c -o rewrite-inplace`

 5. Look up partition names using GParted. **Utterly important:** all these partitions must be *unmounted*, which can be checked by their absence in the output of `mount`.

-6. Run the program for each partition you want to process, as `root`, for instance:
+6. Run the program for each partition you want to process, as `root`, for instance:\
-<pre>sudo rewrite-inplace /dev/sda1   # This is just an example!</pre>
+`sudo rewrite-inplace /dev/sda1   # This is just an example!`

 7. Wait for the program to finish.
-Once done, verify disk's integrity using:
+Once done, verify disk's integrity using:\
-<pre>sudo fsck -f /dev/sda<partition></pre>
+`sudo fsck -f /dev/sda<partition>`

 ## My results {#my-results}